farcaster-project/RFCs/05-tasks-and-events.md

 # 05. Tasks & Blockchain Events

 ## Overview
-The `syncer` main function is to maintain the protocol state and the blockchain state in sync.
+The `syncer`'s main function is to maintain the protocol state and the blockchain state in sync.

-This RFC describe the syncer interface: `tasks` and `blockchain events`.
-Through this interface a daemon bi-directionally interacts with a blockchain.
+This RFC describes the syncer interface: `tasks` and `blockchain events`.
+Through this interface, a daemon bi-directionally interacts with a blockchain.

 ## Table of Contents